Borhanxj/stress-level-analysis/README.md

 ## 🧪 Testing Pretrained Models on New Dataset

 After training models on the original dataset, I evaluate their performance on a new dataset collected separately.
 This process assesses the generalization ability of the models in detecting stress levels on unseen data.
+Since I used XGBoost, I don't even have to standarize it.

 ![Logistic Regression ROC Curve](./models/logistic_regression_roc_curve2.png)